Frank Gill (ornithologist)

-Frank Bennington Gill (born October 2, 1941 in New York City) is an American ornithologist with worldwide research interests and birding experience.
+Frank Bennington Gill (born October 2, 1941) is an American ornithologist with worldwide research interests and birding experience.
 He is perhaps best known as the author of the textbook Ornithology (4th edition, 2019), the leading textbook in the field.

-Gill was raised in Teaneck, New Jersey.
+Gill was born in New York City and raised in Teaneck, New Jersey.
 He reported that he became interested in birds at the age of seven, when his grandfather, Frank Rockingham Downing, showed him a song sparrow at a birdbath.
 This was the first time he had seen a bird through binoculars, "and I was hooked."

 After Gill received his PhD in zoology from the University of Michigan in 1969 (where he had also completed his undergraduate degree), he joined the ornithology department at the Academy of Natural Sciences in Philadelphia.
 From 1969 to 1995, Gill was a full-time staff member of the academy, where he held various positions throughout his tenure, including that of chairman for the Department of Ornithology and vice president for systematics and evolutionary biology.
 During his time at the academy, Gill was instrumental in re-establishing the academy's position as one of the leading centers of American ornithological research.
 This was manifested through Gill's work as the founding director of the VIREO program (Visual Resources for Ornithology) and his work as the editor of the encyclopedic series Birds of North America, Life Histories for the 21st Century.
 In 1988 he was awarded the Linnaean Society of New York's Eisenmann Medal.
 Since 1996, Gill has been affiliated with the academy as a research fellow.